 About a year ago, my husband and I decided to introduce a third language to our bilingual children.
-My husband and I speak Italian and English to our kids, and neither of us speak a third language fluently, but we didn’t see any reason to restrict any further learning.
-Languages in general open up so many doors in life and I would like my children to have as many opportunities as possible.
+My husband and I speak Italian and English with our kids.
+Neither of us speak a third language fluently, but we didn’t see any reason to restrict any further learning.
+Languages in general open up so many doors in life and we would like my children to have as many opportunities as possible.

 In my experience having worked as an English Teacher and Governess in the past, I found the best way to teach a child a new language is by not teaching, but by having someone around on a regular basis speaking to them in that language.

 I have worked with many children in various countries such as Switzerland, Italy, Germany, and Russia.
 The children spoke little or no English when I arrived, and by the time I left they were quite fluent.
 Some had even picked up my accent.
 I experienced first-hand how just by spending time with children playing, talking and doing activities with them, they naturally learned English.

 We follow the OPOL approach with our children.
 From birth I have been speaking to my boys in English and my husband has been speaking to them in Italian.
 It has been a natural process for them and we wanted to introduce a third language in the same way.

 Choosing a Third Language to Introduce

 At first I started calling up language schools and answering advertisements.
 However, many of whom I spoke with were teachers who hadn’t worked with children so young.
 They were more concerned about the results I would have after so many sessions and right away, I knew I didn’t want that.
 Also I realised that where we lived there wasn’t so many resources in Mandarin, and Spanish seemed to be more feasible.

 Our decision was made when I randomly met a young Argentinian girl who eventually agreed to come spend time with our children, and “play” rather than “teach”.
 We were very excited about the idea of our children learning Spanish.